 - It is not subject to any automated verification processes.

-- As the data, according to Google, is constantly changing, there is no useable version stamping.
+- As the data, according to Google, is constantly changing, there is no usable version stamping.

-- It is possible for the same location to have multiple, different PlaceIDs.
+- The same location can have multiple, different PlaceIDs.
 These PlaceIDs can and do change over time without warning.
-Therefore, PlaceIDs cannot realistically be retained for future use – they are only ‘good’ for the lookup done at a particular moment in time.
+Therefore, PlaceIDs cannot realistically be retained for future use – they are only ‘good’ for the lookup functionality done at a particular moment.

 What are the benefits of using Google data?

-- The wide range of coverage and different sources means there is data available for many worldwide locations.
+- The wide range of coverage and different sources means there is data available for many worldwide address lookup locations.